-- (ii) Rental and service income for space in Banyan Tree Phuket for Banyan Tree Spa office and store is at Baht 1,138 per square metre per month. - (iii) Rental of space and service in Canal Village.
+- (ii) Rental and service income for space in Banyan Tree Phuket for Banyan Tree Spa office and store is at Baht 1,172 per square metre per month. - (iii) Rental of space and service in Canal Village.
 The charges include rental and related service fees which are at market rate. - (iv) Rental and service income earned by Thai Wah Plaza Limited for renting the office space at Thai Wah Tower I and Banyan Tree Bangkok.
-The charges include rental and related service fees which are at market rate. - (v) Rental of land and lagoon on which hotel and hotel-related operations are located are at Baht 117,325 and Baht 11,733 per rai per annum respectively. - (vi) Service income from rental of Banyan Tree Management Academy is at Baht 128,750 per month. - (vii) Rental of land on which Spa premises are located is on the basis of Baht 0.7 million per annum. - (13) This relates to a Management Agreement to manage the hotel units of Cheer Golden Limited in the Angsana Resort & Spa on Bintan Island, Indonesia under which Cheer Golden Limited receives a return of 15% per annum on the investment of the leasehold rights.

-(14) Resort service charged to the operations relates to revenue of Laguna Service Company Limited which provides centralised services to each operation in the group located at Laguna Phuket at the following rates:

-- Water supply : at the determined price and actual usage

-Laundry charge : at the price based on cost plus a certain margin transportation charges

-Common area services, : based on actual cost

-Staff buses at the price based on cost plus a certain margin

-Marketing fee : at the rate of 0.75% of the operations' actual revenue

-Community service : based on actual cost

-Other services at the determined price and actual usage
+The charges include rental and related service fees which are at market rate. - (v) Rental of land and lagoon on which hotel and hotel-related operations are located are at Baht 120,847 and Baht 12,085 per rai per annum respectively. - (vi) Service income from rental of Banyan Tree Management Academy is at Baht 132,613 per month. - (vii) Rental of office space and service of Banyan Tree Gallery (Singapore) Pte.
+Limited is at SGD 3 per square feet. - (13) This relates to a Management Agreement to manage the hotel units of Cheer Golden Limited in the Angsana Resort & Spa on Bintan Island, Indonesia under which Cheer Golden Limited receives a return of 15% per annum on the investment of the leasehold rights. - (14) Resort service charged to the operations relates to revenue of Laguna Service Company Limited which provides centralised services to each operation in the group located at Laguna Phuket at the following rates: - Water supply : at the determined price and actual usage - Laundry charge : at the price based on cost plus a certain margin - Common area services, : based on actual cost - transportation charges - Staff buses : at the price based on cost plus a certain margin - Marketing fee : at the rate of 0.75% of the operations' actual revenue - Community service : based on actual cost - Other services : at the determined price and actual usage

-- (15) This relates to architectural and interior design services which the fees are based on construction cost at progressive rates which depend on type of services and type of constructions.
-The fees are consistent with industry practice.
-As a result, these transactions are on normal commercial terms and conditions. - (16) The Company charges a management fee to Banyan Tree Resorts & Spas (Thailand) Company Limited for providing administration services of information technology and human resources.
-The monthly fee is Baht 55,000. - (17) This relates to management fee charge to related companies for providing operational, visual and product training services.
-The fee are annual fee at SGD according to each agreement plus 15% of gross operating profit. - (18) This relates to project management services which the fees are based on 10% mark up of actual working hours in providing the service and included all cost.
+- (15) This relates to management fee charge to related companies for providing operational, visual and product training services.
+The fee are annual fee at SGD according to each agreement plus 15% of gross operating profit. - (16) This relates to project management services which the fees are based on 10% mark up of actual working hours in providing the service and included all cost.